Are you an experienced, creative, and highly organised groups facilitator?

 A key part of the role is involving older adults and carers themselves in the delivery of the programme as volunteers, and involving people of all ages and backgrounds from the local community - from NHS health professionals to local artists and students.
-You will also need to build individual relationships of trust with older participants, and work closely with our Neighbourhood Care Coordinator and Older Adult’s Programme Manager to ensure we take a joined-up approach to caring for individuals.
+You will also need to build individual relationships of trust with older participants, and work closely with rest of the Older Adults team, and the wider T&T team, to ensure we take a joined-up approach to caring for individuals.

-Most of all, we need someone who cares deeply about the welfare of older adults and their carers, and is able to react quickly and appropriately to emerging issues – especially to the more serious care issues we inevitably encounter.
+Most of all, we are looking for someone who cares deeply about the welfare of older adults and their carers, and is able to react quickly and appropriately to emerging issues – especially to the more serious care issues we inevitably encounter.
 While appropriate training will be given, we are looking for candidates with some social care experience ideally.

-This role is full time, with flexibility for regular evening and occasional weekend working.
+This role is two days per week on Tuesdays and Wednesdays, with flexibility for regular evening and occasional weekend working.

 Time & Talents is wholly committed to inclusion and diversity, and to building a culture and environment where everyone is appreciated for the unique person that they are.
 We actively encourage applications from a broad range of backgrounds and experiences.

-If you would like an informal chat about the job, please email us with your phone number and a suitable time for us to call.
+If you would like an informal chat about the job, please email recruitment @ timeandtalents .org .uk with your phone number and a suitable time for us to call.

 IMPORTANT: We’ll use cover letters to assess applications alongside CVs.
 Please ensure you take the time to include a well-written cover letter as detailed above.
 We won’t assess applications without one.

-INTERVIEWS: First round interviews will take place on Friday 28th May.
-Shortlisted candidates will be invited to a second interview on the w/c 31st May.
+INTERVIEWS: First round interviews will take place on Thursday 28th July.
+Shortlisted candidates will be invited to a second interview on Wednesday 3rd August.

 The client requests no contact from agencies or media sales.